-One of the reasons for the popularity of the recent live-action films is that these movies show a greater degree of diversity than earlier animated films and can therefore appeal to a wider audience than ever before.

-[®] Parents who grew up enjoying the animated versions of films such as Beauty and the

-Beast and Aladdin introduce a new generation to the beloved characters by bringing their own children to the live-action remakes.

-© The character of Jasmine, who speaks her mind and makes a stand in the hit Disney film Aladdin, is representative of the stronger female characters seen in the latest crop of live-action remakes of classic animated films.

-D Live-action movies have proven incredibly popular among theater-going audiences around the world, as films such as A Wrinkle in Time and Tomorrowland have clearly demonstrated.
+- One of the reasons for the popularity of the recent live-action films is that these movies show a greater degree of diversity than earlier animated films and can therefore appeal to a wider audience than ever before. - Beast and Aladdin introduce a new generation to the beloved characters by bringing their own children to the live-action remakes. - © The character of Jasmine, who speaks her mind and makes a stand in the hit Disney film Aladdin, is representative of the stronger female characters seen in the latest crop of live-action remakes of classic animated films. - D Live-action movies have proven incredibly popular among theater-going audiences around the world, as films such as A Wrinkle in Time and Tomorrowland have clearly demonstrated.

-- (A) formula and industry
+- formula and industry

 - B profitable and ambitious

 - © accurate and factual

-- D attraction and amusement
+- attraction and amusement

-The first version of the movie Aladdin was not popular among viewers because it did not show Jasmine as a strong, independent young woman.

-B The onscreen images seen in The Lion King are actually a skillful combination of computer animation and live-action sequences.

-© More people saw the remade version of Aladdin than saw either Beauty and the Beast or Alice in Wonderland.

-D The original animated version of Disney's Mulan did not correctly show some of the events from Chinese history.
+- The first version of the movie Aladdin was not popular among viewers because it did not show Jasmine as a strong, independent young woman. - B The onscreen images seen in The Lion King are actually a skillful combination of computer animation and live-action sequences. - © More people saw the remade version of Aladdin than saw either Beauty and the Beast or Alice in Wonderland. - 1 The original animated version of Disney's Mulan did not correctly show some of the events from Chinese history.